Skip to main content

 waves building balconies (image)

-Closed-end funds that use equity or alternative asset investment strategies may help diversify and augment traditional income-oriented portfolios.
-Many of these funds use a managed distribution program to help facilitate smooth regular distributions to investors.
-The sources of these distributions include interest income, dividends, realized capital gains and potentially, return of capital — an important and often misunderstood component.
+Many closed-end funds have established a distribution program designed to help facilitate smooth regular distributions to investors seeking diversified sources of cash flow.
+The sources of these distributions may include interest income, dividends, realized capital gains and potentially, return of capital — an important and often misunderstood component.

 Nuveen’s managed distribution program seeks to convert the expected long-term total return potential of a fund’s investment portfolio into attractive, tax-efficient quarterly or monthly distributions.
-Like most managed distribution programs, fund distributions are based on an estimate of the portfolio’s future return.
-If the actual return falls short of the estimated return, the fund’s distribution may include a return of capital.
+If a fund’s actual realized gains and net investment income in any given period falls short of the established distribution level for the period, the fund’s distribution may include a return of capital.
+A closed-end fund may also distribute return of capital in an attempt to maintain a more stable level of distribution or to support the fund’s share price on the secondary market.

 1. The fund’s capital: not just your original investment